By cobaltmoe | July 9th, 2021 |

-Direct blows to the lower back, such as those suffered in a car accident or from falling in a sitting position on a hard surface, can lead to fractures or breaks in the sacrum and hip bones.
+Direct blows to the lower back, such as those suffered from a traumatic event or a fall on a hard surface, can lead to fractures or breaks in the sacrum and hip bones.

 Usually caused when a herniated disc or bone spur in the spine presses on the nerve.